Fall 2007 Newsletter

 By Katie Kretzinger

-As a graduating senior, Heather Ferrai has spent the last four and a half years involving Heather Ferraiherself in a wide variety of recreation related experiences.
+As a graduating senior, Heather Ferrai has spent the last four and a half years involving herself in a wide variety of recreation related experiences.
 Heather has taken full advantage of the opportunities that the Recreation, Parks, and Tourism Administation program has provided and will now leave Cal Poly with a loaded resume and the work experience to back it up.

 Originally from Belmont, CA, Heather began her time at Cal Poly as a Business major.
 She switched to Recreation, Parks, and Tourism Administation during her sophomore year, and since that time she has wholeheartedly embraced the “learn by doing” motto.
 Heather has continued to be an exemplary student by repeatedly earning her place on the Dean's list.
 Among her many achievements Heather served as the Co-Chair for the program's Dinner and Auction in Spring 2007 to help create the 6th annual Roman-themed event that raised over $24,000.
 Heather continues her community service as a member of Rho Phi Lambda, the national recreation major honors fraternity.
 She is also currently the chair of the Recreation, Parks, and Tourism Administation College-Based Fee Committee.